Abdulrazak Eid: Political life

 Eid has been an opponent of the Syrian government all of his life.
 He was banned from working, arrested many times, tried by the Military Court for his articles, kidnapped and threatened with assassination because of his opposing positions and writings.

-His main political activity started in 2000, after the death of Hafez Assad, when he joined with 98 other Syrian intellectuals in issuing a statement called the Statement of 99, calling for democratic reform in Syria.
+His main political activity started in 2000, after the death of Hafez al-Assad, when he joined with 98 other Syrian intellectuals in issuing a statement called the Statement of 99, calling for democratic reform in Syria.
 In 2001, he and a number of Syrian writers, thinkers and intellectuals founded the Committees of Civil Society in Syria by issuing the Statement of 1000, which he had drafted, calling for reform and democracy in Syria.
 It was so named because 1000 Syrian intellectuals signed it.
 During this period, known as the Damascus Spring, Eid helped to establish many cultural forums around Syria.
 One of the most recognized was the Jamal al-Atassi Forum in Damascus, where Eid delivered its first lecture, entitled "The Culture of Fear".
 This democratic movement was brought to an end by closing all the forums and arresting 12 opponents, who were sentenced to prison for 5–12 years.

 For four years, Eid wrote from time to time in the An-Nahar newspaper, which became the main publisher of his critical and opposition articles.
 These articles were published later in his book Questions about the Civil Society.
 He was brought in front of the Military Court in Aleppo in June 2004 because of them.